 I don’t know about you but it feels like sometimes there are lots of varied ideas and opinions on the do’s and don’ts of Catholic dating.
 It is a topic of conversation I see discussed a lot with my Catholic single and married friends.
 Everyone and their brother has thoughts when it comes to online Catholic dating.

 How do you discern a second date?

 Let’s say that you go on a first date with someone.
 Maybe it doesn’t feel like a grand slam of a first date, but overall, you had a decent time.
-This man or woman seems interested in you, they have a good sense of humor, and the conversation came naturally.
+He or she seems interested in you, they have a good sense of humor, and the conversation came naturally.
 As you leave, you’re unsure or perhaps a little unsettled.
 Maybe you start to overthink the whole evening.

 Should you be open to a second date?
 Did you come on too strong?
 Are you even sure of how you feel?

 One of the mistakes I have learned the hard way (more times than one!) is not being stuck in my head when it comes to those initial first few dates.